antoniolarosa/SalesTaxesProblem/README.md

 - Input file is correct and valid.
 - 1 product has one and only one category.
 - The price in the input file is related with the single product.
 For example `1 book at 12.49`, 12.49 is the price of one book.
-If in input I want write 2 books I will update that string in this way `2 book at 12.49`
+If in input I want to write 2 books I will update that string in this way `2 book at 12.49`